bretth/djset/README.md

         |
     prompt for input or raise ImproperlyConfigured

 Prompt will also *add* the key to your keyring.

+You can see where your key was set via a ``printsettings`` management command which enhances the builtin django command ``diffsettings`` by annotating the setting to show where your setting came from.

+    $ ./manage.py printsettings

 A common practice is to set some sensible defaults for development including for example your SECRET_KEY.
 Djset provides for this with a twist on dict.get behaviour.